-Performance − Jackson is quite fast, consumes less memory space, and is suitable for large object graphs or systems.
+Performance. - jackson is quiet fast and is of low memory footprint and is suitable for large object graphs or systems.

-Clean JSON − Jackson creates clean and compact JSON results which are easy to read.
+Clean JSON. - jackson creates a clean and compact JSON results which is easy to read.

-Open Source − Jackson library is open source and free to use.
+Open Source - jackson library is open source and is free to use.

-Jackson provides three different ways to process JSON −
+Jackson provides three alternative ways to process JSON

-Tree Model − It prepares an in-memory tree representation of the JSON document.
+Tree Model - prepares a in-memory tree representation of the JSON document.
 ObjectMapper build tree of JsonNode nodes.
 It is most flexible approach.
-It is analogous to DOM parser for XML.
+It is analogus to DOM parser for XML.

-Data Binding − It converts JSON to and from Plain Old Java Object (POJO) using property accessor or using annotations.
-ObjectMapper reads/writes JSON for both types of data bindings.
-Data binding is analogous to JAXB parser for XML.
-Data binding is of two types −
+Data Binding - converts JSON to and from POJO (Plain Old Java Object) using property accessor or using annotations.
+It is of two type.

-Simple Data Binding − It converts JSON to and from Java Maps, Lists, Strings, Numbers, Booleans, and null objects.
+Simple Data Binding - Converts JSON to and from Java Maps, Lists, Strings, Numbers, Booleans and null objects.

-Full Data Binding − It converts JSON to and from any Java type.
+Full Data Binding - Converts JSON to and from any JAVA type.